Leomendoza13/histopatho_chowder/docs/report.md

 ### Ensemble (Second Topic)

 Ensemble learning in machine learning refers to a technique where multiple models are trained to solve the same problem, and their predictions are combined to improve overall performance.
 This approach aims to reduce the risk of errors and variance, leading to more accurate and robust predictions compared to individual models.
 By leveraging diverse model selection, reducing overfitting, and improving generalization, ensembles often outperform individual models.
 They are more robust to noise, offer error correction, and demonstrate improved performance stability across different datasets.
-Ensemble methods can be highly effective in the medical field because we prioritize achieving the correct diagnosis for the patient, even if it takes time to train all the models.
+Ensemble methods can be highly effective in the medical field because we prioritize achieving the correct diagnosis for the patient, there are no contraints of response time for prediction.

-First, I saved the weights of two models in a directory at the root of the project (weights directory) using the train.py script.
-Afterward, I used a notebook to load the models along with their weights that I just saved.
-I made predictions with every model and then took the average of these predictions.
+First, I saved the weights of two models in a directory at the root of the project (`weights` directory) using the train.py script.
+Afterward, I used a notebook to load the models along with their weights.
+I then computed the average of theses predictions.

-To simplify ensemble training similar to the train.py script, I created an "ensemble.py" CLI script that can be used with many models as we want.
+To simplify ensemble training similar to the train.py script, I created an ensemble.py CLI script that can be used with many models.
 The parameters can be specified for the models, but they have to be the same for each of them.
 For more information, please refer [Ensemble Prediction](../README.md#Ensemble-Prediction) in the README.md file.

-For my experience, I used 5 Chowders with the same parameters due to time constraints and the results were not significantly better than those of a single model to emphasize it.
+I tried to reproduce the experiment of the paper, using 50 chowders with differents weights initialization but unfortunately, the results were not improved.

+### Solution to get better result with Ensemble

+- Test with different sets of ensemble
+- Test ensemble prediction with differents Chowder hyperparameters
+- Hyperparameters Tuning (process of adjusting the settings of machine learning algorithm to optimize its performance on a given dataset)